 How do I find the platform number?

-No. The tickets sold by Czech Railways are valid travel documents (exceptions might be EUROPEAN RAIL PASSES).
-All you have to do is board the train and find your seats/beds and wait for the conductor to check your tickets.
-You need to have valid travel documents on you – ID card or passport.
+No. The tickets sold by Czech Railways are valid to travel documents (exceptions might be EUROPEAN RAIL PASSES).
+All you have to do is board the train, find your seats/beds, and wait for the conductor to check your tickets.
+You need to have valid travel documents on you – an ID card or passport.

 How soon do I have to arrive at the station?